Meanwhile...

 Nonnie loved excitement, no matter what it was, even drive-by shootings, and funerals and weddings, burning buildings and houses, break-ins, car wrecks, engagements, birthings, christenings, church events.
 (Every year we had The Feast Of The Assumption, a four day street festival in August, only a month away now, centered on our Holy Rosary Church.
 It was a big deal with the parade, a band with trumpets, trombones and tubas, folks dressed in the Italian colors of green, white and red and in native costumes, and lots of pretty fireworks.)

-And, Nonnie loved charity fund raisers, close out sales and flea markets, parties, reunions and dances, epidemics, tornados and thunderstorms, skinned knees and splinters, flooding sinks, car trouble, long phone calls, bus trips, lost dogs who were happily found again, litters of cute newborn kittens, and, of course, any and all gossip.
+And, Nonnie loved charity fund raisers, close out sales and flea markets, parties, reunions and dances, epidemics, tornados and thunderstorms, skinned knees and splinters, flooding sinks and toilets, car trouble, long phone calls, bus trips, lost dogs who were happily found again, litters of cute newborn kittens, a squirrel stuck in the chimney, and, of course, any and all gossip.
 Gossip, gossip, gossip was always fascinating, the main pastime on the Hill.

 And, don't think Nonnie was "noodles-in-her-head" because she loved that stuff.
 She was just plain smart, sharp as the old fashioned pearl handled straight razor Pa used to shave with, and more than that; she was wise.
 I just think Nonnie was totally, bored, that her life in Italy had been so tedious, hard and sad that she was forever and ever starved for any kind of diversion or fun.